runbgp/ai-bot/README.md

-# AI Bot
+# AIBot

-AI Bot is a Discord bot that uses an OpenAI API-compatible API to interact with LLMs from Discord.
+AIBot is a Discord bot that uses an OpenAI API-compatible API to interact with LLMs from Discord.

 ## Running the bot